vvasuki/bhAShAntaram/tamiL/padyam/tiruk-kural/TIkA/en/ashraf-choice.md

 0011
 Rain is deemed a nectar of life
 As its unfailing fall sustains the world. *
-SS
+(Satguru  Subramuniyaswami)

 0012
 Rain is not only a consumable for the consumer
 But also begets other consumables.
-KK
+(K. Kannan)

 0013
 This vast world, with expanse of seas,
 Will still suffer with famine if clouds deceive rain.
-NV
+(N.V.K.
+Ashraf)

 0014
 If that bounty called rain decrease,
 Ploughing by ploughmen would also cease.
-NV
+(N.V.K.
+Ashraf)

 0015
 Rain holds the power of ruin.
 Rain also lifts up those it has ruined.
-NC
+(Norman Cutler)

 0016
 If clouds stop dropping raindrops,
 Even blades of grass will stop rising. *
-PS, NV
+(P.S.
+Sundaram), (N.V.K.
+Ashraf)

 0017
 Even the vast sea will lose its richness,
 If clouds cease and fail to bestow.
-NV, JN
+(N.V.K.
+Ashraf), (J. Narayanaswamy)

 0018
 If the heavens dry up, the very gods
 Will lack festival and worship.
-PS
+(P.S.
+Sundaram)

 0019
 Both charity and penance would cease in this vast world, Should heavens fail to deliver.
-NV
+(N.V.K.
+Ashraf)

 0020
 If the world cannot exist without water,
 Neither can water exist without rain. *
-PS, SS
+(P.S.
+Sundaram), (Satguru  Subramuniyaswami)
 Yes

 Notes:
 20. The word "ஒழுக்கு" could be taken to mean either "conduct/virtue" or "flow/discharge/water".
-Thus, an alternate, but equally valid translation is: "If life cannot be sustained without water, virtue too depends on rain" - DZ.
-Using the other meaning, the couplet could also be translated as: "Life cannot exist without water, nor can flowing water without rain" – NV.
+Thus, an alternate, but equally valid translation is: "If life cannot be sustained without water, virtue too depends on rain" - (S.M.
+Diaz).
+Using the other meaning, the couplet could also be translated as: "Life cannot exist without water, nor can flowing water without rain" – (N.V.K.
+Ashraf).

 003
 Greatness of ascetics